SoarinFerret/ticktask/readme.md

 - Task Git synchronization
 - Backend is based on todo.txt format
 - Time tracking for tasks
+- Cross platform - Windows, MacOS, Linux (in theory, not tested beyond Linux)

 ## Usage

 Below is rough planned usage for the tool.
-Because it uses [cobra](https://github.com/spf13/cobra) for the command line interface, the best way to see the currently available commands is to run `tt help`.
+However, it is under active development, and I may not update this very regularly.
+But, because it uses [cobra](https://github.com/spf13/cobra) for the command line interface, the best way to see the currently available commands is to run `tt help`.

 ```
 A simple todo and task logging tool using the command line.